 • Disasters can occur in areas that have no access to commercial airports and require general aviation airports or more innovative solutions that we have the experience to create.

 • AERObridge has received donations from individuals and corporations in the past.
 We could increase our level of preparedness with more resources but we are all volunteers, which keeps our expenses low.

-In the months since our initial response to the Haitian disaster (and the years since we first began operations following Hurrican Katrina) AERObridge volunteers have taken the hard-won lessons from both efforts and molded them into cohesive and far-reaching plans, strategies and policies to guide our future efforts.
+AERObridge has taken the hard-won lessons from Hurricane Katrina, the Haitian Earthquake, the Japanese Earthquake and Tsunami and Hurricane Sandy and molded them into cohesive and far-reaching plans, strategies and policies to guide our future efforts.

 First and foremost is our philosophy and practice that we will respond to extreme need with assets that are precisely matched to both the need itself as well as the conditions and facilities available at the destination.
 During Haitian operations, for example, AERObridge dispatched a fleet of aircraft that ranged from Part 121 Transport category aircraft which operated into and out of Haiti's Toussaint l'Ouverture International airport to single engine aircraft that literally operated onto and off of local roads.
 Each flight was loaded to the maximum capacity of the aircraft dispatched, and threrefore provided maximum benefit to those in need.
 In some cases, for example, excess fuel "tankered" in was offloaded at the destination and used to fuel emergency generators.
 The bottom line is that each donated asset was utilized to its full potential.

 Despite the fact that relief missions in general are often spur-of-the-moment, AERObridge endeavours to make maximized use of available donated assets, combining that with precise flight planning and logistics arrangements to minimize mission time and get the participant's aircraft back to work as soon as possible.